root-project/web/manual/getting_started_with_root/index.md

 _**Example**_

-The example `$ROOTSYS/tutorials/tree/cernstaff.C` calls a macro to build a ROOT file, if it does not exist.
+The example `$ROOTSYS/tutorials/tree/cernstaff.C` calls a ROOT macro to build a ROOT file, if it does not exist.

 ```
    void cernstaff() {